department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-closed.md

 - [ ] What triggered this runbook?
 (Flag in CMS, Help desk ticket, Product team, VHA Digital Media)
 Trigger: <insert_trigger>

-- [ ] Link to associated help desk ticket (if applicable) Help desk ticket: <insert_help_desk_link>
+- [ ] Link to associated JIRA help desk ticket (if applicable) Help desk ticket: <insert_help_desk_link>

 - [ ] Name of submitter (if applicable)
 Submitter: <insert_name>

-- [ ] If the submitter is an editor, send them a link to the operating status KB article and have them change the status to Facility notice and provide a description of the facility closure so that Veterans are aware of the future closure.
+- [ ] If the submitter is an editor, send them a link to the KB article: [How to archive a closed facility](https://prod.cms.va.gov/help/vamc/about-locations-content-for-vamcs/how-to-archive-a-closed-facility)
-KB articles: <insert_kb_article_links>

-- [ ] Stakeholders for this issue (name and email):
-Editors: <insert_editors>
-Web manager(s): <insert_managers>
-Product team member: <insert_product_team_member>
-Other stakeholders: <insert_other_stakeholders>

-- [ ] Link to new facility in production:
+- [ ] Link to facility in production:
 Facility link: <insert_facility_link>

 ## Acceptance criteria